General Program Info

 We do not offer preschool classes or summer programs during the summer.
 We do have an Extended School Year service offered in the summer for those students who currently have an active Individualized Education Plan and meet the eligibility criteria to attend.
 Please talk to your child's teacher if you have questions regarding this service.

-Our inclusion and Title 1 preschool classes can have up to 20 students in class at one time.
-This includes both 3 and 4 year old students.
-Our Special Class preschool classes have less than 20 students at a time.
+Title 1 preschool classes can have up to 20 students in class at one time.
+This includes both 3-year-old and 4-year old-students.

-We do not currently offer dual immersion for preschool
+We do not currently offer dual immersion for preschool.

 For changes in contact and residence information and your child is a(n):